Borucki shines as Blue Jays beat Mariners, 7-2

 The Blue Jays supported Borucki right away.
 Randal Grichuk led off the game with a double down the first-base line against Seattle starter Marco Gonzales and Travis singled him in.
 Toronto extended its lead to 2-0 in the fourth inning when Martin hit a solo homer to left-center field.

+The Mariners have lost four consecutive games and are looking to break out of a slump that saw them score the fewest runs in MLB in the month of July and only eight in three games so far in August.

+"It's kind of the same old tune here offensively," Seattle manager Scott Servais said.
+"It will turn, I know it will, our guys know it will, but it is really frustrating right now.
+Everybody's grinding away trying to figure out a way to get out of this thing."

-Toronto reliever Ken Giles, acquired in a deadline trade with the Houston Astros, made his Blue Jays debut in the ninth and struck out the side but gave up one run on a two-out single by Ryon Healy.
+Toronto reliever Ken Giles, acquired in a deadline trade with the Houston Astros, made his Blue Jays debut in the ninth and gave up a run on a two-out single by Ryon Healy.
+The reliever struck out three.

 TRAINER'S ROOM